 When a married couple moves from a community property state to a common law state, the change of domicile complicates their relative marital property rights.
 A few general rules do exist, including the law of the situs governs interests in land.
 Restatement (Second) of Conflict of Laws § 234 (1971).
-A change of domicile does not generally change the marital character of real property.
+A change of domicile does not generally change the property interests of the spouses in real property.
 Gerald Treacy, Tax Management Estates, Gifts and Trusts Portfolio, 802-2nd, Community Property: General Considerations (BNS).
 See also Restatement (Second) Conflict of Laws § 234 (1971).
-However, the attributes of ownership associated with the community property acquired by the couple while domiciled in a community property state do not necessarily stay the same after they move to another state.
+For "movables," see Restatement (Second) Conflicts, §§ 258-259.
+But the real question is whether the couple's community property is still community after the move, or do they just maintain their respective ownership interests, but as tenants in common or joint tenants?